 MLK Day and His Legacy told through Children’s Books

-It wasn’t just African-Americans who benefited by the work of Martin Luther King, Junior, but all people of color.
+It wasn’t just African-Americans who benefited from the work of Martin Luther King, Junior, but all people of color.
 If it had not been for Dr. King, I would have never had gotten into Harvard as an undergraduate.
 Ivy League colleges only let in Asian Americans during the 1970s after the issue went to the Supreme Court.

 My mother, who was forced to relocate during WWII, knew first hand the prejudice that all people of color faced in America.
-Now, two generations later, I’m not sure if my kids — Chinese, Japanese and Korean — will ever feel the sting of Anti-Asian-American prejudice.
+Now, two generations later, I’m not sure if my kids — Chinese, Japanese, and Korean — will ever feel the sting of Anti-Asian-American prejudice.
 I hope not though they will no doubt face it when they apply to college.

 Thomas Espenshade and Alexandria Radford find in their study of selective colleges that Asian-Americans must score 140 points higher on average than whites on the math and verbal portions of the SAT in order to have the same chances of admission.